AlexandrePalo/TrailBlazer/Readme.md

   a small area.
 At any time, if an error occurs, juste reload the page (F5) in your browser.
 Moreover, if the backend seems to be blocked, go into the right console and restart the command: CTRL+C or CMD+C to stop the server and `python manage.py runserver` in the virtual environment to relaunch.
+Note that OpenStreetMap data are only around Chambéry, even if UtagawaVtt and Geocaching was scrapped in whole France.

 * Have fun!